-The authors would like to thank Ricardo Pittella, P.E., Associate Principal, John Batchelor, Director, Craig Covil, and Markus Schulte, Principals, at Arup for their supervision and guidance during the entire project.
+The authors would like to thank Ricardo Pittella, P.E.
+(Associate Principal), John Batchelor (Director), and Craig Covil and Markus Schulte (Principals) at Arup for their supervision and guidance during the entire project.
 We would also like to thank James Carpenter, Richard Kress, Cameron Wu, and Torsten Schlauersbach at JCDA and Grimshaw Architects, PC, New York for their collaboration on the project.
 Special thanks are extended to the MTA, in particular Uday Durg, Raj Desai and Virginia Borkoski.
 All images courtesy of MTACC/NYCT and Arup.
 All images © MTACC/NYCT.
+All photographs © Arup/Zak Kostura.